BoxCell: Leveraging SAM for Cell Segmentation with Box Supervision: Results

-\textbf{Error Analysis}: We also perform error analysis for our best approach (SAM-ILP).
-Common failure modes include images with low contrast between the intensity of foreground and background pixels (\textit{A} in Fig \ref{fig:err-analysis1}, Row2).
-These cases directly fall outside our established hypothesis.
+Common failure modes for BoxCell include images with low contrast between the intensity of foreground and background pixels (\textit{A} in Fig \ref{fig:err-analysis1}, Row2).
 The human ability to detect such cells relies on the shape of these faintly different regions of intensities.
 The method fails to detect and mitigate false positives in such cases (\textit{B} in Fig \ref{fig:err-analysis1}, Row2).
 It tends to overlap instances of different cells due to no direct box supervision.
 It also tends to segment regions with intensity variation despite them not being cells.
 The detector's performance bottlenecks the performance of all detector-based models because of the high dependence on the box prompts.
 For the best-performing detection model, we still retain a lot of false positives that generate segmentation masks even when no actual cell is present.
 False negatives do not get segmented if the detector fails to detect them.
 Although SAM-ILP tries to mitigate these effects, they are still persistent in some cases.